drenkmann/hyprdvd/README.md

 # Hyprdvd

-Bounce that terminal like a DVD screen
+Bounce that terminal like a DVD screen.

+# Why?

+Good question, I got the idea, made a simple script to test it out and then it got out of hands.

 ## Installation and use